 For cat-related reasons (specifically because of this a**hole), our bedroom doors have to remain closed at all times (except, you know, when someone needs to briefly open one of them to go in or out of a room).
 To make sure that nobody accidentally leaves their door open, I added sensors to them, and set up a rule in Home Assistant to broadcast a message to the smart speakers when a bedroom door stays open for more than 30 seconds.
 We also receive text message alerts, just to be safe.

 There is a light at the end of the ground floor's hall.
 When the sun sets, it turns on and its colour switches to a non-aggressive light green tone.
-When the sun rises, it becomes a regular light before turning off, and can then be turned back on at will on the press of a button.
+When the sun rises, it becomes a regular light before turning off, and can then be turned back on at will on the press of a button on the wall.

 We usually leave the bathroom door open when nobody is in it (that's a necessity since we have 3 cats and one of the litter boxes is in the bathroom).
 That makes it pretty easy to detect if someone is in the bathroom, as it is correlated to the door being closed.
 I use this fact as a way to automate the bathroom fan: it turns on by itself whenever someone stays in the bathroom for more than 2 minutes without having started it, and it turns off by itself after 20 minutes of the door being opened.